MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - Fixed issues where deferred messages were not be sent in Outlook when a deferral rule set is defined and the [AIP client is installed](clientv2-admin-guide-install.md).

-- Fixed issues where [customized Outlook popup messages](clientv2-admin-guide-customizations.md#customize-outlook-popup-messages) did not display correctly when an image is found in the email signature.
+- Fixed issues where [customized Outlook popup messages](clientv2-admin-guide-customizations.md#customize-outlook-popup-messages) didn't display correctly when an image is found in the email signature.

 - Fixed issues where [Change protection audit logs](../audit-logs.md#change-protection-audit-logs) were not sent as expected when a label is removed in Outlook.